-A bond is an IOU from the issuer and a corporate bond is an IOU from a company (you can also invest in government bonds and even local authority bonds).
+A bond is an IOU from the issuer and a corporate bond is an IOU from a company.

 - Corporate bonds have different risk levels: Corporate bonds are graded by credit ratings agencies (such as Moodys and Standard and Poor’s).
 The least risky corporate bonds are rated as AAA and the riskier are known as high yield — with junk bonds at the riskiest end of the spectrum.

 SAVVY TIP: Although companies are graded on their perceived level of risk the ratings agencies can get it wrong and a company’s fortunes can change pretty quickly.
 Remember Lehman Brothers?
 Or Marconi?
 Even giant and well known companies can default on their loans.

 - The interest you earn depends on the rating of the bond (among other things).
 In return for loaning a company your money you receive interest.
 The level of interest you receive depends — in part – on how risky the particular company’s corporate bond is.

 SAVVY TIP: The higher the return that’s offered the greater the risk that you may not get back the original amount you invested (which is called the ‘principal’ or ‘principal sum’).

 - Corporate bonds generally have a nominal or ‘par’ value of £100.
 However, that doesn’t mean they will always be worth £100.
 Corporate bonds can be traded at a premium (‘above par’, which means you’ll pay more than £100) or at as discount (‘below par’, which means you’ll pay less than £100).